mintbean-group/minty-news-backend/README.md

 If you open the "server.js" file, you will notice that the top 2 lines define the constants "mongoDBConnectionString" and "HTTP_PORT".
 The HTTP_PORT is fine the way it is (unless you have a conflict on your local machine with this port), however the mongoDBConnectionString value will need to change.

-Once you aquire the connection string, set it as a secret variable in a .env file that you will create yourself.
+Once you aquire the connection string, set it as a secret variable in a .env file that you will create yourself and be engaged with dotenv:

-The components used required Material UI's main packages, which are:

     require("dotenv").config();